Travel Reimbursement Rules

 See the Travel Frequently Asked Questions for specifics and further details.

-Travel P-Card Essentials
+P-Card Essentials for Travel

-Like regular P-Cards, travel P-Cards are issued to specific employees and may only be used for and by that employee.
+P-Cards are issued to specific employees and may only be used for and by that employee.
 The employee is responsible for any and all charges against the card.

 - Using the P-Card for personal purchases